Philadelphia Chapter 11 Bankruptcy Lawyer

 Chapter 11, or the corporate reorganization, is mainly designed to help struggling businesses stave off creditors until market conditions improve and they are able to turn a profit.
 Chapter 11 is helpful to businesses that are currently profitable, or businesses that can show that they will soon be profitable, but they are currently unable to service their debt burdens.
 The goal of Chapter 11 is to keep the business afloat, stave off creditors, avoid a liquidation, and to get creditors to agree to the reorganization plan.

-Chapter 11 can solve cash-flow problems for businesses and alleviate indebtedness.
+Chapter 11 can solve cash-flow problems and alleviate indebtedness for businesses.
 After the successful completion of a Chapter 11 plan, many companies are able to emerge from bankruptcy on a stronger financial footing than when they first filed for bankruptcy.
 However, Chapter 11 is not the only bankruptcy relief available to companies and corporations.
 Companies can also file for Chapter 7 if they wish to liquidate and close shop.

 Chapter 11 Bankruptcy Lawyer Philadelphia